robwierzbowski/jekyll-image-tag/readme.md

-# Jekyll Img Tag
+# Jekyll Image Tag

 **Easy images for Jekyll.**

-Jekyll Img Tag is a full featured liquid tag for working with images on your [Jekyll](http://jekyllrb.com) static site.
+Jekyll Image Tag is a full featured liquid tag for working with images on your [Jekyll](http://jekyllrb.com) static site.
 Use it to add classes, alt text, or any other attribute to an image's HTML, and automatically generate resized images from a tag argument or a little YAML configuration.

 For responsive images in Jekyll, take a look at [Jekyll Picture Tag](https://github.com/robwierzbowski/jekyll-picture-tag).

 ## Installation

-Jekyll Img Tag requires [Jekyll](http://jekyllrb.com) `>=1.0`, [Minimagick](https://github.com/minimagick/minimagick) `>=3.6`, and [Imagemagick](http://www.imagemagick.org/script/index.php).
+Jekyll Image Tag requires [Jekyll](http://jekyllrb.com) `>=1.0`, [Minimagick](https://github.com/minimagick/minimagick) `>=3.6`, and [Imagemagick](http://www.imagemagick.org/script/index.php).

-Once you have the requirements installed, copy img_tag.rb into your Jekyll _plugins folder.
+Once you have the requirements installed, copy image_tag.rb into your Jekyll _plugins folder.

 ## Usage

-There are two parts to Jekyll Img Tag:
+There are two parts to Jekyll Image Tag:

 - [Liquid Tag](#liquid-tag)
 - [Configuration](#configuration)